yoshi486x/paycheck_graph/README.md

 ### Prerequisites
 * Paycheck downloaded (in pdf format). <br>
-*/// Again, this package only works at a company where I work. ///*
+*/// Again, this package only works at the company where I work. ///*

 ### Installing